Creamery

 Old Elk Point Creamery Building

 Having a lot of trouble getting a good water supply and also because of the depression years, shareholders decided it was good business to lease the creamery.
 Mr. Clare Johnston agreed to lease it for $25 a month and to dig a new well.
 Mr. Johnson operated until Bob Dale took over in April, 1938.
-In July of 1938, Mr. Dale offered to buy the creamery for $500 or $2.30 a share.
-That offer was accepted by the shareholders.
+In July of 1938, Mr. Dale bought the creamery for $500 or $2.30 a share.
 After Mr. Dale passed away the creamery was sold to a company known as Elk Point Dairy Products in 1953.

 A new creamery was built in 1959 and closed down in 1973.
 The old creamery is now being used as a slaughter house and the new creamery as a bottle depot.

 Wm.
-Milholland Jr. started working for Clare Johnston in 1937, and continued being butter maker until 1973, except for a leave of absence for a year and a half in the late fifties.
+Milholland Jr. started working for Clare Johnston in 1937, and continued as butter maker until 1973, except for a leave of absence for a year and a half in the late fifties.

 It is interesting to note that Mr. Milholland Sr. started buying cream and his son carried on in his father's footsteps for 37 years, winning many awards for his ability to make good butter.

-Now, it is back to hauling your own cream to St. Paul, Bonnyville or Vermilion.
+After 1973 farmers again had to haul their own cream to St. Paul, Bonnyville or Vermilion.